What To Do if You Get a Traffic Ticket

 - Running a stop sign or red light

-There are, however, some criminal traffic violations, such as “fleeing and eluding [a police officer], driving on a suspended driver’s license, or leaving the scene of an accident,” Larin says.
-Along with offenses such as reckless driving and driving under the influence (DUI), these criminal traffic violations are handled in criminal court.
+There are some criminal traffic violations, such as “fleeing and eluding a police officer, driving on a suspended driver’s license, or leaving the scene of an accident,” Larin adds.
+Along with offenses like reckless driving or driving under the influence (DUI), criminal traffic violations are handled in criminal court.

-But civil infractions are handled in civil or traffic courts.
+That being said, most infractions are handled in civil or traffic court.
 If you get a traffic ticket, you have a few options for dealing with it.
 This article will cover those options and point to further legal help from experienced traffic violation lawyers.

 Consequences of a Traffic Ticket

-First, you might be wondering how a traffic ticket can impact you.
+How will a traffic ticket impact you?
 Having to pay a fine is bad enough, but there can be other consequences as well.

 If you get a certain number of points on your driving record within a certain period, your driver’s license will be suspended.
 State law defines the precise number of points and timeframe for license suspension.
 For example, your license may be suspended if you get 10 points within 12 months.
-The suspension can last several weeks or months, impacting your life significantly.
+The suspension can last several weeks or months, significantly impacting your life.

 In addition to losing driving privileges, traffic violations frequently increase car insurance premiums.
 Your insurance company will likely raise your auto insurance rates with each new traffic ticket you get.